deepshikhasingh90/coding-quiz/README.md

 of the game and also a summary of last few games played.
 There is also a timer for time tracking.

-[Click Here](https://deepshikhasingh90.github.io/coding-quiz/) to launch the Coding-Quiz!
-To visit the website
+Click [Here](https://deepshikhasingh90.github.io/coding-quiz/) to launch the Coding-Quiz!

 ### Build Width